The Need for the Tort Law Necessity Defense in Intellectual Property Law

 8 Pages Posted: 10 Jul 2020 Last revised: 4 Nov 2020

 The COVID-19 pandemic has laid bare inherent tensions between the protection of intellectual property (IP) and the health of individuals touched by life-threatening medical conditions.
 Examples from around the world have made front page news: hospitals desperate for ventilator parts while 3D-printing instructions for such parts remain unshared for fear of liability; potentially lifesaving medicines whose manufacture and distribution on sufficient scale is limited by the threat of patent infringement; proprietary clinical data essential for making life-or-death decisions withheld from doctors and patients; the list continues.
 The threat of liability for IP infringement also dampens the ability to innovate under conditions of emergency, further contrasting the protection of IP with the protection of human lives.
 A number of policy responses for the current pandemic have been advanced, including the application of government rights under the Defense Production Act to IP contexts, compulsory licensing, legislation that would allow for emergency overrides to IP protections, and efforts to encourage companies to make their IP freely available voluntarily through the Open COVID Pledge.
 But fears of disrupting IP protections have curtailed the use of these measures, leaving the tensions between protection and life-saving access largely unaddressed.

-Keywords: COVID-19, coronavirus, self-defense, necessity, lesser-evil, lesser harm, defense, privilege, intellectual property, IP, Lake Erie, Vincent v.
+Keywords: COVID-19, coronavirus, necessity, lesser-evil, lesser harm, defense, privilege, intellectual property, IP, Lake Erie, Vincent v.
 Lake Erie, respirators, 3d printing, pharmaceuticals, public health, public necessity, private necessity, imminent harm, torts, common law, emergency

 Suggested Citation: Suggested Citation